Install a self-sealing membrane in roof valleys and around penetrations to minimize the possibility of roof leaks.

 Continue installing underlayment above the penetration to overlap this membrane.

 Install shingles or roofing material up to the penetration.

-Install a pre-manufactured pipe flashing over the pipe and shingles, as shown in Figure 4.
+Install a pre-manufactured pipe flashing over the pipe and shingles, as shown in Figure 4 and Figure 5.

 Continue installing shingles above the pipe to cover the top edge of the flashing.